 Program requirements can be met in two semesters (fall and spring).
 LL.M. students have the option of attending on a part-time basis, which allows up to three years to complete the program.
 Students must be continuously enrolled every fall and spring semester, and foreign students are responsible for complying with all visa restrictions or requirements.

 In October 2014, the Supreme Court of Texas published revisions to the Rules Governing Admission to the Bar of Texas.
 Licensed foreign-trained lawyers may now take the Texas Bar Exam after completing a U.S. LL.M. program accredited by the American Bar Association, such as that offered by the University of Houston Law Center.

 Did you earn your law degree outside of the United States?

 Learn more about our LL.M. degree, including an overview of the LL.M. requirements, scheduling and the application process.
 Information sessions are at the University of Houston Law Center.

 Thursday, February 23 (4:00pm – 5:00pm)

 Thursday, March 2 (Noon – 4:00 pm. *4-hour program includes mock class and student panel)

 To register for an information session please RSVP here

 Can't attend an information session?
 Contact email@example.com for more information or to:

-The fall 2017 application will be available on the Law School Admission website, www.lsac.org.llm beginning on October 1.
+The fall 2017 application is now available on the Law School Admission Council website, http://www.lsac.org/llm